Jesús A. Villamor: Intelligence service

+Military Assistance Advisory Group

-After World War II, Villamor served with the Military Assistance Advisory Group in the State of Vietnam during 1951 and 1952, and once again in 1955.
+After World War II, Villamor served with the Military Assistance Advisory Group in the State of Vietnam in 1951, 1952, and 1955.

 Death

 Ret.
-Col. Villamor died on October 28, 1971, in Georgetown University, Washington, D.C., United States, and was buried with military honors at the Libingan ng mga Bayani in Fort Bonifacio, Taguig, which is located about two kilometers from the Philippine Air Force Headquarters which bears his name.
+Col. Villamor died on October 28, 1971, in Georgetown University, Washington, D.C., United States, and was buried with military honors at the Libingan ng mga Bayani in Fort Bonifacio, Taguig, about two kilometers from the Philippine Air Force Headquarters which bears his name.